-There are five ways to cancel the cruise control temporarily:
+There are four ways to cancel the cruise control tem-

-- Pull the control lever in the "CANCEL" direction (if so equipped). - · Depress the brake pedal.
+porarily:

-- Depress the clutch pedal (manual transmission vehicles only). - Shift the selector lever into the "N" position (automatic transmission vehicles only). - Shift the shift lever into neutral (manual transmission vehicles only).
+- Pull the control lever in the "CANCEL" direction. (if so equipped) - Depress the brake pedal. - Depress the clutch pedal (manual transmission vehicles only). - Shift the selector lever into the "N" position (automatic transmission vehicles only).